linnykoleh/Spring/Notes.md

 ## @Transactional

 - **@Transactional** annotation is used for `declarative transaction management` and can be used on class and method level both in classes and interfaces.
+- In the Spring framework declarative transaction management is implemented using Spring AOP.
 - When using Spring AOP proxies, only `@Transactional` annotations on public methods will have any effect – applying the `@Transactional` annotation to protected or private methods or methods with package visibility will not cause errors but will not give the desired transaction management,